Love, Anything:

 OUR SPEAKERS:

-Moksha Patel, May 4 - 6:30 PM
+UNLOCKING OCD’S GRIP: MY JOURNEY TOWARD TAMING ANXIETY, May 4 - 6:30 PM

-Lynn Lyons is a licensed clinical social worker and psychotherapist in Concord, New Hampshire.
+Lynn Lyons, LICSW, is a licensed clinical social worker and psychotherapist in Concord, New Hampshire.
 She has been in private practice 35 years specializing in the treatment of anxiety disorders in adults and children.
 Lynn travels internationally as a speaker and trainer on the subject of anxiety, its role in families, and the need for a preventative approach at home and in schools.
 She is a sought after expert, appearing in the New York Times, Time, NPR, Psychology Today, Good Morning America, Today Show and other media outlets.
 Lynn is a featured expert in the 2023 documentary Anxious Nation.
 With a special interest in breaking the generational cycle of worry in families, Lynn is the author/coauthor of several books and articles on anxiety, including Anxious Kids, Anxious Parents: 7 Ways to Stop the Worry Cycle and Raise Courageous & Independent Children, and the companion book for kids, Playing with Anxiety: Casey’s Guide for Teens and Kids.
 Her latest book for adults and teenagers, The Anxiety Audit was released October ’22.
 Lynn is the co-host of the popular podcast Flusterclux.

-Lissa Soep, PhD is an award-winning writer, editor, producer, and scholar whose work across media explores the ways that we love and learn, lose and find one another through language, and how our words can both serve and betray us when we need them the most.
+Lissa Soep, PhD, is an award-winning writer, editor, producer, and scholar whose work across media explores the ways that we love and learn, lose and find one another through language, and how our words can both serve and betray us when we need them the most.
 Blending memoir and philosophy, her 2024 book, Other People’s Words, reveals the power of language to keep us in dialogue with the people we’re missing.
 She is a senior editor at Vox Media, editorial lead on Language Please, and founder of an audiobook experiment called Bonus Chapter.
 As Executive Producer at Youth Radio, Lissa's collaborations with emerging journalists advanced reforms in criminal justice and child welfare and appeared on NPR, the New York TimesTeen Vogue, and many other outlets.
 Her next project is a narrative nonfiction exploration of intrusive thoughts in minds and culture.